 Who knew that this would be the bulk of the cost of my project.

 Measure out your black twill fabric.

-I wanted to make my blocks 14 inches wide (like the blogger did).
+I wanted to make my blocks 14 inches wide (like the designer did).
 So I measured out the width of my Target curtains and used chalk (as it erases easily off twill) to mark off where I had to cut.

 I then used a ruler to try and get the cut as even as possible.

-Cut out with your scissors.
+Cut out the strip with your scissors.

 You will cut four black twill blocks per panel.

 My panels were 95 inches long so I only needed four 14 inch blocks but if you had shorter curtains, you would want either the same amount but smaller in width.